Where to stay · Málaga

 Best areas of Ronda for it

 The Old Town, known as La Ciudad, is the most logical choice for an adults only stay if you want to be close to the monuments but away from the main commercial noise.
 This area sits south of the New Bridge and is characterised by winding streets and stone palaces.
-It is far quieter at night than the northern side of the city.
+Properties like the Soho Boutique Palacio San Gabriel are located here, offering a much quieter night than the northern side of the city.
 The trade-off is accessibility.
 Most hotels here do not have on-site parking, and you will likely have to walk your luggage across cobbled streets from a nearby drop-off point.
 It is an area best suited for those who prioritise atmosphere and historic architecture over modern convenience.

 El Mercadillo is the modern part of the city, located north of the gorge.
 This is where you will find the bullring, the main shopping streets, and the majority of the restaurants.
 Adults only hotels in this area offer the best access to nightlife and transport links.
 The trade-off is the constant flow of pedestrians.
 If you choose a hotel on or near Calle Espinel, expect a high level of ambient noise until late in the evening.
 This area is better for those who want to be in the centre of the action and do not mind a more urban feel to their stay.